Rich-Wilkyness/GitHub-Resume/README.md

   - Additional Tech Used: MongoDB, Swagger, Mongoose, Express, Cors, Passport, and Render
   - How to Run: https://cse341-santas-workshop.onrender.com. going to /api-docs will take you to the swagger page to make any request. certain requests can only be made after using OAuth by going to /login and going through the process of logging into your github.
   - Additional Details:

+### Next.js
+- **Not A Financial Advisor**:
+  - Description: Features include a User Registration, Login, and Logout.
+  - Additional Tech Used: TypeScript, Tailwind CSS, and Vercel.

 ### PHP
 - **Phpmotors**: